 4. Hydroquinone reduces melanin on the skin, thus exposing it to harmful UV rays.

 Hydroquinone is a very toxic chemical which can lead to much severe side effects.

 1. It is fatal especially for people who have pre-

 2. Prolonged used of hydroquinone can lead to blood poisoning.

-3. Severe effects include vomiting, abdominal pains, toxicity in the liver and kidney,
+3. Severe effects include vomiting, abdominal pains, toxicity in the liver and kidney, convulsions and even coma.

 4. In some people hydroquinone ingestion can cause allergies or hypersensitivity.

 5. It can cause damage to nostril linings of the mouth and nose including the eyes and throat.